carlynorama/Hello_C_using_VScode/README.md

 ./a.out
 ```
 ... worked fine.
 Do I need to add a make file?

 9) Yes.
 I need to do one of two things
     A) in tasks.json change `"{$file}",` to `"hello_world.c", "second_file.c",`
     B) OR add a make file. (later)

 10) F5 to start the process of making a launch.json?
 Sure.
 See video.

-11)
+11) make some small edits to launch.json, especially `"preLaunchTask": "C/C++: clang build active file"`